kenlukas/teractf/Lunch_and_Learns/Jul_2025/Web-LocalAuthority/README.md

 W00t! :joy: :joy:

-Go back to the landing page and use the credentials.
+Return to the landing page and use the provided credentials.

 ![flag](./flag.png)